 - Influence individual and collective behaviour to avoid generating unnecessary waste

 - Seek technologies which recover and recycle materials and recover energy

 - Invest in infrastructure that will be resilient, adaptable to change and lessen our dependence on non-renewable energy sources.

-The Integrated Solid Waste and Resource Management Plan includes goals such as reducing the waste we each generate, and aspiring to recycle 80% of the region’s waste by 2020.
+The Integrated Solid Waste and Resource Management Plan includes goals such as reducing the waste we each generate, and aspiring to recycle 80% of the region’s waste.
 Currently, about 64% of our garbage is recycled.

 Within a wide range of activities and targeted materials required to reach these goals, there are three priority areas where recycling can be improved; wood, food and in programs for multi-family residences.
 Wood and food represent over a third of what goes to landfill in this region each year, and there are real and accessible opportunities to reduce the volumes.
 As the region densifies multi-family housing is expanding quickly (about 40% of the housing in this region is now multi-family), and it tends to demonstrate lower recycling rates.